 What are the key recent and upcoming dates?

 ♦♦ On November 6, 2018, the U.S. Department of Justice (DOJ) took the rare step of seeking certiorari before judgment before the U.S. Supreme Court for the second time in Regents of the University of California v.
 Department of Homeland Security, a case that was pending before the Ninth Circuit Court of Appeals.
 The DOJ also sought certiorari before judgment in two of the other cases challenging DACA’s termination, Batalla Vidal v.
 Nielsen (pending before the Second Circuit) and NAACP v.
 Trump (pending before the D.C.
 Circuit).
-In other words, the government was asking the Supreme Court to take up the cases before the courts of appeals could issue decisions on them.
+In other words, the government was asking the Supreme Court to take up the cases before the courts of appeal could issue decisions on them.

 ♦♦ On November 8, 2018, the Ninth Circuit issued a decision affirming the lawfulness of the preliminary injunction in Regents.
 In its decision, the court reasoned that the plaintiffs in the case were likely to prevail on their claim that the Trump administration’s termination of DACA was “arbitrary and capricious” and therefore unlawful.

-Judge Hanen reasoned that although, in his opinion, the plaintiff states are (1) likely to prevail on the merits of their argument that the DACA program is unlawful and are (2) likely to be able to show that the DACA program is causing them irreparable harm, he would not grant a preliminary injunction because (3) DACA recipients deprived of their protection from deportation and employment eligibility would face significant hardship and (4) Texas and the other plaintiff states could have challenged DACA’s lawfulness years earlier but did not.
+Judge Andrew Hanen reasoned that although, in his opinion, the plaintiff states are (1) likely to prevail on the merits of their argument that DACA is unlawful and are (2) likely to be able to show that DACA is causing them irreparable harm, he would not grant a preliminary injunction because (3) DACA recipients deprived of their protection from deportation and employment eligibility would face significant hardship and (4) Texas and the other plaintiff states could have challenged DACA’s lawfulness years earlier but did not.
 (These four findings correspond to the four factors or conditions that federal judges must consider before issuing a preliminary injunction.)

 The opinion recognizes that granting a preliminary injunction would upset the status quo reached after federal courts in California and New York issued preliminary injunctions requiring U.S. Citizenship and Immigration Services (USCIS) to resume accepting DACA renewal applications.
-While Judge Hanen maintains that a previous injunction he issued in 2015 to stop the implementation of the Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) and expanded DACA programs was warranted, he explains that it is impossible now, with respect to DACA, to “put the toothpaste back in the tube” or “unscramble the egg.”
+While Judge Hanen maintains that a previous injunction he issued in 2015 to stop the implementation of Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) and expanded DACA was warranted, he explains that it is impossible now, with respect to DACA, to “put the toothpaste back in the tube” or “unscramble the egg.”
 He notes in his opinion that the DACA “egg has already been scrambled” and that “[t]o try to put it back in the shell with only a preliminary injunction record, and perhaps at great risk to many, does not make sense nor serve the best interests of this country.”

 ♦♦ The bottom line: USCIS will continue to accept DACA applications from individuals who currently have or previously had DACA.
-The injunctions issued by the U.S. District Courts for the Northern District of California, the Eastern District of New York, and the District of Columbia remain in place and require USCIS to continue accepting and adjudicating DACA renewal applications.
-However, the ultimate fate of the DACA program remains uncertain.
+The orders issued by the U.S. District Courts for the Northern District of California, the Eastern District of New York, and the District of Columbia remain in place and require USCIS to continue accepting and adjudicating DACA renewal applications.
+However, the ultimate fate of DACA remains uncertain.
 Eligible DACA recipients are encouraged to consult with an attorney or Board of Immigration Appeals–accredited representative and decide as soon as possible whether to submit renewal applications.